pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

 1. Save with `Ctrl + S` and run with `F5`.

 ### Challenge:

 1. What happens when you run the code?
+Remember to add some redstone ore blockss so you can stand on them (unless your world already has some just lying around :D)
 1. Change the code to turn the light on and off with the `led.toggle()`.
 Is it any better than the previous code?
 Think about whether any lines of code were reduce or whether it makes the code more understandable?
 1. Read about the [Minecraft API](http://www.stuffaboutcode.com/p/minecraft-api-reference.html) and change the block type from Redstone Ore to something else.
 Remember to save and run your code again after any updates!